H4RP3RK/milestone3_rcn/README.md

 New_contact.html
     x How do I timestamp contact? - default=datetime.utcnow x Edit contact
-    - If mbr adds new contact, remove end_date x If staff, redirect to staff question view Home.html x scroll to questions
+    x If mbr adds new contact, remove end_date x If staff, redirect to staff question view Home.html
+    x scroll to questions